 Drooling is very common among babies 2-3 months old.
 It can last till baby reaches one and a half year old.
 It could happen whether or not they are teething, which is when their teeth start to break through their gums.
 A baby’s saliva glands start working around 2-3 months of age, and it can be very difficult to keep them from drooling.
 Other common reasons for drooling are their limited ability to swallow, lack of front teeth, and tendency to keep their mouth open.

-Having saliva consistently on the baby’s mouth and cheeks, chin, neck, or chest can often lead to red irritation on the skin that is commonly known as drool rash.
+Having saliva consistently on the baby’s mouth and cheeks, chin, neck, or chest can often lead to red patches, and cause irritation on the skin that is commonly known as drool rash.
 Drool rash can be identified by flat or raised patches on the skin with small red bumps or chapped skin, and they can be painful and uncomfortable for the child.
 It usually will stop anywhere around 15 to 18 months of age.
 Drool rash is not contagious nor linked to any underlying medical conditions, however it is important to take measures in order to minimize your baby’s pain and avoid future rashes from forming.